By Reed E. Detring, Superintendent

 Continuing into the 2009 season the plan to bring a balance to the use patterns on the riverways will continue.
 The plan will include the following rules and regulations that will be enforced by the law enforcement rangers as promulgated in the Superintendent's Compendium.

-- All sizes of beer kegs, and all types of “beer bongs” or other volume drinking devices within the park boundary are prohibited.
-This will also include “Jell-O shots” or similar containers in which gelatin and alcohol are mixed.
+- All sizes of beer kegs, and all types of "beer bongs" or other volume drinking devices within the park boundary are prohibited.

 - Excessively loud stereo systems that intrude on the areas enjoyment by family oriented groups will not be allowed.
 The rangers will be using audio decibel readers to enforce National Park Service regulations on noise.
 The use of air horns and other excessive noise producing devices will also not be allowed.